 Kevin Gautier is a channel application engineer at Formlabs passionate about Digital Fabrication technologies.
 He trains Formlabs channel partners on new applications and materials, and works with several high profile accounts to demonstrate capabilities of SLA printing.
 He mentors a Formula SAE Team, and uses CAD, 3D Printing, and CNC machining to build projects ranging from composite molds to electric vehicles to robotic motion simulators.

-Fill out the form to register
+Fill out the form to watch the recording

 We'll also opt you into other relevant marketing communications